Yanacocha: Environmental conflict

 Newmont has been involved in an ongoing conflict over damages resulting from a mercury contamination.
 On June 2, 2000, 151 kilograms of mercury were spilled when transported by a contracted truck from Yanococha to the Pacific coast, contaminating the town of Choropampa and two neighboring villages.
 According to government estimates, more than nine hundred people were poisoned.
+Beyond the poisonings, famers in town lost most of their market due to people being afraid of contaminated food and many people overall moved away, leaving Choropampa much emptier.

 Local environmental activists have claimed that mining operations, which use large quantities of a dilute cyanide solution, have contaminated the water sources, leading to the disappearance of fish and frogs, illnesses among cattle, air pollution, and loss of medicinal plants.
 An environmental audit by the Colombian consultancy firm Ingetec S.A.
 (Ingenieros Consultores: Auditoría Ambiental y Evaluaciones Ambientales de las Operaciones de la Minera Yanacocha en Cajamarca - Perú 2003) found some water contamination above permitted levels, and recommended improvements to Yanacocha's environmental management practices.
 However, the study did not examine claims of impacts on wildlife, plants or livestock.
 Based on an Ingetec review in April 2006, Yanacocha acted on the 309 Ingetec recommendations, fully implementing 137, making progress on 111, and starting to address 45 of the recommendations - representing progress on 90% of the recommendations in advance of the agreed 2007 completion date.
+In addition to water contamination, the mines also affected water quantity in the surrounding area.
+Due to the process of dewatering taking place across at least six million tons of wetlands, water is not only removed from natural underground caches, but prevented from entering back in through rainfall.
+This results in less flow in streams and more runoff from mining operations, polluting the water underground with sediments, metals, and acid.
+This redirection has also resulted in flooding in the Upper Cunas according to locals, ruining highland and alpaca pastures.
+The mining operations themselves would also result in water loss, such as the Conga expansion of the Yanacocha mine requiring the drainage of four alpine lakes.
+To mitigate these concerns the mining company has gone on record to say they would return all of the removed water after putting it through a water processing plant.